Climate migration and water rights: Right to clean water

-The right to safe and clean drinking water is recognized as a fundamental human right, essential for the full enjoyment of life and all human rights.
-In 2010, the United Nations General Assembly formally adopted a resolution declaring access to safe and clean drinking water as a human right.
-This right applies universally, including to displaced populations such as refugees and asylum seekers.
+In 2010 the United Nations General Assembly adopted a resolution declaring access to safe and clean drinking water as a human right.
+This right applies universally, including to displaced populations, including refugees and asylum seekers.

-More recently, in 2020, the UN Human Rights Committee (HRC) set a precedent in Teitiota v.
+In 2020 the UN Human Rights Committee (HRC) set a precedent in Teitiota v.
 New Zealand, that forcibly returning a person to a place where their life would be at risk due to the impact of climate change may violate the right to life, according to the International Covenant on Civil and Political Rights (ICCPR).
-This occurred after Ioane Teitiota, from the Pacific nation of Kiribati, was facing land disputes and inability to access safe drinking water as the result of the climate crisis, forcing him to migrate to New Zealand.
-However, in New Zealand he was denied asylum as a climate refugee and was then deported.
-According to the Oxford Human Rights Hub, "While the Applicant's claim was unsuccessful, the ruling has nevertheless been lauded as 'landmark' because the HRC accepted that states have an obligation not to forcibly return individuals to places where climate changes poses a real risk to their right to life.
+This occurred after Ioane Teitiota, from the Pacific nation of Kiribati, was facing land disputes and inability to access safe drinking water as the result of the climate crisis, which forced him to migrate to New Zealand.
+Upon arrival he was denied asylum as a climate refugee and was deported.
+Although he was deported, this "ruling has nevertheless been lauded as 'landmark' because the HRC accepted that states have an obligation not to forcibly return individuals to places where climate changes poses a real risk to their right to life.
 Consequently, it represents a significant jurisprudential development in the protection of climate refugees under international human rights law."

-International obligations and refugee rights

-Under international law, the denial of access to clean water constitutes a violation of states' obligations to uphold fundamental human rights.
-These obligations are enshrined in various international legal frameworks, including the Universal Declaration of Human Rights (UDHR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
-Specifically, Article 25 of the UDHR recognizes the right to a standard of living adequate for health and well-being, which includes access to clean water.
-These obligations extend to all individuals within a state's jurisdiction, regardless of their legal or migratory status.
-Refugees, as particularly vulnerable individuals, are entitled to adequate water and sanitation services to ensure their health, dignity, and well-being.
+International law

 Camps built in Kenya for displaced migrants due to 2011 Horn of Africa drought.

-Challenge in refugee camps

-Despite the legal framework, many refugee camps struggle to provide sufficient water and sanitation services.
-Inadequate infrastructure, limited resources, and overcrowding make it difficult to ensure a consistent and safe supply of clean drinking water.
-Refugee camps, often located in remote or resource-scarce areas, are particularly prone to these issues.
-Water quality can be compromised, and there may be severe limitations on the quantity and availability of clean water, exposing refugees to significant health risks such as waterborne diseases.
+The denial of access to clean water constitutes a violation of states' obligations to uphold human rights under international law.
+These obligations are articulated in the Universal Declaration of Human Rights (UDHR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
+In the UDHR Article 25 specifically recognizes access to clean water.
+These obligations extend to all individuals in a state's jurisdiction with no bearing on their legal or migratory status.
+Refugees and other vulnerable groups are entitled to adequate water and sanitation services.